Gulmarrad

 Population growth drivers in Gulmarrad are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the suburb of Gulmarrad's estimated population is around 2,139 as of Feb 2026.
-This reflects an increase of 189 people since the 2021 Census, which reported a population of 1,950.
-The change was inferred from AreaSearch's estimate of 2,007 residents following examination of ABS ERP data released in June 2024 and an additional 55 validated new addresses since the Census date.
-This results in a density ratio of 69 persons per square kilometer.
-Gulmarrad's growth of 9.7% since the 2021 census exceeded Rest of NSW's 5.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 72.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Gulmarrad's population is estimated at around 2,063 as of May 2026.
+This reflects an increase of 113 people (5.8%) since the 2021 Census, which reported a population of 1,950 people.
+The change is inferred from the resident population of 2,026 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 57 validated new addresses since the Census date.
+This level of population equates to a density ratio of 67 persons per square kilometer, providing significant space per person and potential room for further development.
+Gulmarrad's growth of 5.8% since the 2021 census exceeded the SA4 region (4.6%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, the suburb is expected to increase by 171 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.8% over the 17-year period.
+Anticipating future population dynamics, a population increase just below the median of non-metropolitan areas nationally is expected.
+The suburb of Gulmarrad is expected to grow by 150 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.5% in total over the 16 years.

 Frequently Asked Questions - Population